llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 ```

-And then, create the required ServiceMonitor for the Inferno-Autoscaler, to be deployed in the `MONITORING_NAMESPACE` namespace.
+And then, create the required ServiceMonitor for the Workload-Variant-Autoscaler, to be deployed in the `MONITORING_NAMESPACE` namespace.
 An example of this configuration can be found in the following command.

 ```sh